 Even thick with late-summer foliage, the property’s treeline was no match for the main artery into Gatlinburg.
 We imagined waking up every weekend to the roaring of Harleys and RVs.
 No way.
 Road noise was a deal breaker.

-Each property taught us more.
+Every property taught us something.
 An almost entirely vertical 80-acre parcel devoid of cell reception taught us to seek flat acreage so our pets wouldn’t plunge to their deaths as soon as we let them out – and to check our signals.
-No cell phones for two people who work from home is a deal breaker.
+No cell phone reception would obviously be a deal-breaker for two people who work from home.

 We also started getting real about settling costs.
-What would it cost to get power and water up in them thar hills?
-A lot.
+What would it cost to get power and water?
+A graded driveway that could withstand smoky mountain rainy seasons?
+The costs of infrastructure add up quickly.

 Another afternoon took us to 50 eerily quiet acres that would’ve been impossible to escape in winter weather.
 Its only access, a rutted and overgrown single-track, deadended at a small hollow where hornets went to battle with our SUV.
-After a 15-point turn, with our tires tickling the brink of a deep ravine and giant stinging beasts slamming into the side of the car, we realized that, while we were ready for a big adventure in land settling, we had a limit.
-Without even the convenience of a clear driveway, picturing our future there was impossible.
+After a 15-point turn, with our tires tickling the brink of a deep ravine and gigantic swarming beasts slamming into the side of the car, we realized that, while we were ready for a big adventure in land settling, we had our limits.
+The lack of safe egress made picturing our future there was impossible.

 So the 20 lovely laying acres we walked that morning were a breath of fresh air.
-They met our basic needs and revealed more that we hadn’t realized yet.
+They met our basic needs and revealed more criteria we hadn’t realized yet.

-The land only felt more right as we picked over deer prints and turkey feathers, and our realtor had to yell out, “G’on, bear!” because we thought we heard one in the woods.
-Or a couple weeks later when we were walking it on our own and spied a pair of bald eagles in the sky.
+The land only felt more right as we stepped around deer prints and turkey feathers, and our realtor had to yell, “G’on, bear!” because we thought we heard one in the woods.
+Or a couple weeks later when we spied a pair of bald eagles in the sky over the acreage.

 When we decided we wanted this land, it was time to figure out what it was worth to us and form our offer.
-Read about costs to make land livable to make sure you get the right land for the right price.
+Read about the factors that helped us form an offer we could live with.